Seven Toxic Ingredients to Avoid in Cosmetics

 It’s true that the amount of lead they contain is very small.
 However, recent scientific research indicates there is no safe level of lead exposure.
 Lead is a neurotoxin and can be dangerous even in small doses.
 Medical experts are clear in that any level of lead exposure is unhealthy.

-Read this article: How to Eliminate Heavy Metals from Your Body
+You may also like to read this article: How to Eliminate Heavy Metals from Your Body

 Another ingredient that you should avoid in cosmetics is silicones.
 Unfortunately, these are found in many makeup foundations.
 Even though they’re not as toxic as lead, they do have a negative effect on your skin.